dbt-labs/corp/dbt_style_guide.md

 - Use names based on the _business_ terminology, rather than the source terminology.

-- Each model should have a primary key that can identify the unique row.

-- The primary key of a model should be named `<object>_id`, e.g. `account_id` – this makes it easier to know what `id` is being referenced in downstream joined models.
+- Each model should have a primary key that can identify the unique row, and should be named `<object>_id`, e.g. `account_id` – this makes it easier to know what `id` is being referenced in downstream joined models.

 - If a surrogate key is created, it should be named `<object>_sk`.